Skip to main content

 NILS 1 2005

-NILS1 was conducted in 2007 as a partnership between AIATSIS and the Federation of Aboriginal and Torres Strait Islander Languages (FATSIL).
-It found that there were 145 Indigenous languages still spoken in Australia.
-Of these languages, only 18 traditional languages were still being learned by children as their first language, but three or four of these were showing signs of decline in language transmission, and 110 were severely or critically endangered.
+NILS1 was conducted in 2004 as a partnership between AIATSIS and the Federation of Aboriginal and Torres Strait Islander Languages (FATSIL).
+The report, published in 2005, found that there were 145 Indigenous languages still spoken in Australia.
+Of these, only 18 traditional languages were still being learned by children as their first language, and 3 or 4 of those were showing signs of decline in language transmission.
+110 languages were identified as severely or critically endangered.

 Second National Indigenous Languages Survey (NILS2)